lxp135/NW.jsCnDocs/docs/References/Menu.md

 }
 ```

-To create a menubar, usually you have to create a 2-level menu and assign it to `window.menu`.
+To create a menubar, usually you have to create a 2-level menu and assign it to `win.menu`.
 Here is the example of creating a menubar:
 ```javascript
 // Create an empty menubar
 var menu = new nw.Menu({type: 'menubar'});